podium-lib/podium-lib.github.io/docs/podlet/proxying.md

 title: Proxying
 ---

-Proxying is useful in cases where you decide to only publicly expose layout servers to incoming traffic.
+Proxying is useful in cases where you decide to only expose layout servers directly to the Internet.

 Podium does not enforce a certain infrastructure setup.
 You can choose to have your podlets publicly available, in which case [proxying isn't strictly needed](#public-podlets-and-cross-origin-resource-sharing).